-“Be cheerful knight: thou shalt eat a posset to-night at my house” William Shakespeare, Hamlet
+“Be cheerful knight: thou shalt eat a posset tonight at my house.”
+William Shakespeare, Hamlet

 Today’s posset is very different from the one often referred to by Shakespeare, a drink made from curdled milk, sugar, alcohol and sack, (a fortified wine or sweet ale similar to sherry).
 I like this 1596 recipe from The Good Housewife’s Jewel “Take a pint of thick cream, and season it with sugar and ginger, and rose water.
 So stir it as you would then have it make it lukewarm in a dish on a chafing dish and coals.
 And after put it into a silver piece or a bowl, and so serve it to the board.”

-By the 18th century, possets are made from milk, but thickened with egg yolks (like custard) or bread (like a trifle).
+By the 18th century, possets are made from milk but thickened with egg yolks (like custard) or bread (like a trifle).
 But the modern posset recipes now making the rounds, are more like basic puddings (no, not the Jello).
 And they’re often served slathered on scones or with shortbread biscuits.

 Puddings today are not thought to be good for the health, but possets certainly were.
 Used as a general “restorative” to fortify the body, or as a curative to banish colds and illness, possets were a delicious way to make the medicine go down.
-A 19th century recipe mentions a black pepper flavoured posset that will ‘promote perspiration’ in order to sweat out a fever.
-Flowers of course, bring their own healing properties, elderflower and rose for example are both known for their anti-inflammatory constituents.
+A 19th-century recipe mentions a black pepper flavoured posset that will ‘promote perspiration’ in order to sweat out a fever.
+Flowers, of course, bring their own healing properties, elderflower and rose for example are both known for their anti-inflammatory constituents.

 Sometimes a wedding ring was thrown in the posset pot and the person who found it was next to head to the altar.
 You would use a spoon to eat the top layers and then drink the wine through the spout in the cup.
 With an alcoholic base at bottom and creamy layer on top, it actually sounds quite delicious.
 Needless to say I’ll be experimenting with a boozy wedding-inspired posset shortly.

-Lilac Honey Posset (or Rose, Elderflower etc.)
+Lilac Honey Posset

 Makes about 6 portions.